aafulei/cppp5e/09-sequential-containers/README.md

 (a) use a `list`, because we need to insert/delete elements in the middle of the container

-(b) use a `deque`, because we need to insert/delete elements at the front and the back, but not in the middle, of the container
+(b) use a `deque`, because we only need to insert/delete elements at the front and the back of the container

 (c) use a `vector`, because we only need to insert elements at the back of the container